MEXdave1997/fainfiction-stories/README.md

 # Stories Repository

-Just a little repo for my Fanfictions, turned into ebooks for offline reading on an e-reader, phone, etc. Built using [LaTeX][1] and [VS-Code][2].
+Just a little repo for my Fanfictions, turned into ebooks for offline reading on an e-reader, phone, etc. Built using [LaTeX][1] and [Visual Studio Code][2].

 I will include my workspace settings for easy building within the Editor